pallets-eco/flask-session/docs/config_flask_session.rst

    Default: ``32``

+   .. versionadded:: 0.6.0

 .. py:data:: SESSION_SERIALIZATION_FORMAT

    The serialization format to use.
-Can be 'msgpack' or 'json'.
-Set to 'msgpack' for a more efficient serialization format.
-Set to 'json' for a human-readable format.
+Can be `'msgpack'`` or `'json'`.
+Set to `'msgpack'`` for a more efficient serialization format.
+Set to `'json'`` for a human-readable format.

    Default: ``'msgpack'``

    .. versionadded:: 0.7.0

+.. deprecated:: 0.7.0
+    ``SESSION_USE_SIGNER``

+.. versionadded:: 0.7.0
     ``SESSION_SERIALIZATION_FORMAT``

-.. versionadded:: 0.6
+.. versionadded:: 0.6.0
     ``SESSION_ID_LENGTH``